-The best way to get a specific price for equipment breakdown coverage is to request a quote from multiple insurance companies.
-As you’re shopping around, keep these factors in mind, as they will impact the cost of equipment breakdown coverage:
+This being said, the best way to get a specific price for equipment breakdown coverage is to request a quote from multiple insurance companies.
+As you’re shopping around, keep these factors in mind, as they will impact the cost of your coverage:

 - Total value of the insured equipment

 - Deductible (a lower deductible translates to higher premiums)

 - Existence of perishable inventory

 - Age and condition of circuitry and pipes in the building

 Best Equipment Breakdown Coverage Providers